SPD Selector

 Stainless Steel Air Terminals

-Stainless steel air terminals offer superior mechanical strength and aesthetic appearance for specialized lightning protection applications.
+Stainless steel lightning rods offer superior mechanical strength and aesthetic appearance for specialized lightning protection applications.

 • Electrical conductivity: Lower than copper and aluminum - approximately 2.4% of copper conductivity